szaumoor/ZSTweaks/ZSTweaks/README.md

 - Negative Plane Protection
 - Nondetection
 - Saves vs. Illusion and Necromancy spells: +4 bonus
-- The usual AC bonuses.

 **Component 1171:** Make Silver Dragon Scale also grant 40% cold resistance as you would expect

 Silver Dragons wield and are resistant to cold, the same as White Dragons.
-It should grant cold resistance, much like the Fire Dragon Plate does fire.
+It should grant cold resistance, much like the Fire Dragon Plate does for fire.

 **Component 1172:** Make Rings of Elemental Control more likely to charm the elementals and add missing resistances